Morton's toe: Culture

 Morton's toe, especially the second-toe-is-longer versions, has a long association with disputed anthropological and ethnic interpretations.
 Morton called it Metatarsus atavicus, considering it an atavism recalling prehuman grasping toes.
 In statuary and shoe fitting, a more-protuberant second toe has been called the Greek foot (as opposed to the Egyptian foot, where the great toe is longer).

-It was an idealized form in Greek sculpture (hence the common name "Greek toe"; modern Greeks have an increased prevalence of Greek foot), and this persisted as an aesthetic standard through Roman and Renaissance periods and later on in neo-classical works such as on the Statue of Liberty which has toes of this proportion.
+It was an idealized form in Greek sculpture (hence the common name "Greek toe"; modern Greeks also have an increased prevalence of Greek foot), and this persisted as an aesthetic standard through Roman and Renaissance periods and later on in neo-classical works such as on the Statue of Liberty which has toes of this proportion.
 Some famous Classical and Renaissance art works featuring Morton's toe include Boxer at Rest, The Birth of Venus, Laocoön and His Sons and Diana of Versailles.

 There are also associations found within Celtic groups.
 The French call it commonly pied grec (just as the Italians call it piede greco, both "Greek foot") but sometimes pied ancestral or pied de Néanderthal.

+Also in German this foot shape is called Griechischer Fuß ("Greek foot") as opposed to Ägyptischer Fuß ("Egyptian foot") where the second toe is shorter and Römischer Fuß ("Roman foot") where hallux and second toe are of equal length.